yaxingwang/Mix-and-match-networks/color/README.md

 Note that `20180607-1244` is automatically generated whenever you run script
 <p align="center"><img width="80%" height='50%'src="visualization_color/11_domains/synthesized_images.png" /></p>

-Here we use attentaion in latest space by using 'sigmoid', note it does not influence performace without attention or not
+Here we use attentaion in latest space by using 'sigmoid', note it does not influence performance without attention or not

 - Testing